 We will be watching films and reading great short stories that look at aspects of wealth and poverty and the impact that each has on individual lives.

-Participants may register for individual seminars of their choice or sign up for the entire series.
+This year’s virtual seminars are free for everyone but limited to 20 participants!
+Please register for the individual seminars of your choice or sign up for the entire series.

-Big Fish directed by Tim Burton.
+Six Degrees of Separation directed by Fred Schepisi.
 The group will watch the movie together and discuss.

-Pan's Labyrinth directed by Guillermo del Toro.
+Trading Places directed by John Landis.
 The group will watch the movie together and discuss.